AmirmohammadSalemi/AmirmohammadSalemi/README.md

 # 💫 About Me:
-I am a very ambitious computer scientist/engineer who has the ability to travel between the realms of science, mathematics and engineering to find the most efficient solutions to problems in the industry
+I am a very ambitious computer scientist/engineer who has the ability to travel between the realms of science, mathematics and engineering to find the most efficient solutions to problems in the industry.

 # 💻 Tech Stack: